Expert Legal Representation for High-Net Worth Families

 Questions we are often asked in relation to divorce & separation.

-• What should I do if I suspect my spouse is hiding some of their wealth?
+What if I believe my spouse is hiding assets or moving money?

 About McCarthy + Co